InserirAquiNome/crypto/crypto_cat.md

 It wasn't changed.

-Just in case the best solution is compress both the picture and the txt of the signature and host it somewhere.
+Just in case the best solution is compress both the picture and the txt file and host it somewhere.

 ## Support my work